uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 - Output Directory: The .didtoolbox directory is automatically created in the current working directory.
 Ensure you have the necessary permissions to create and write to this directory.
 - Security: Keep your private keys secure.
 Do not share them or expose them in unsecured environments.
 - Using Existing DIDs: While the Quickstart option generates new DIDs and key material, the DID Toolbox also supports updating existing DIDs.
-Please refer to the to the [DID Toolbox repository](https://github.com/swiyu-admin-ch/didtoolbox-java#advanced-usage).
+Please refer to the [DID Toolbox repository](https://github.com/swiyu-admin-ch/didtoolbox-java#advanced-usage).

 ### Upload DID log